-The Memory Tree started in 1992 is a special place to help bridge the pain of grief during the holiday season.
-The expression of sadness is as natural as the expression of happiness.
+The Memory Tree started in 1987 is a special place to help ease the pain of grief during the holiday season.

 The holiday season is traditionally a time of joy for most.
 But, for those grieving, it can inspire feelings of loss, loneliness and social isolation.
-Many grieving people feel out of step with the world around them, yet may feel reluctant to openly admit their pain.
-The Memory Tree provides a tangible way to acknowledge and remember the person gone.
-Individuals write their personal message on a beautiful card and hang it on the Memory Tree, displayed prominently at St. Vital Centre in Winnipeg each year during the month of December.
+Many grieving people feel out of step with the world around them, yet are reluctant to admit their pain.
+The Memory Tree provides a way to acknowledge and remember people who have died.
+Individuals write a personal message on a card and hang it on the Memory Tree.
+The Tree is displayed at St. Vital Centre in Winnipeg each year during the month of December.

 Opening Ceremony: Wednesday, November 27, 2019 at 10 am, St. Vital Centre (across from the Bay)